syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/FAQ/How-To-Bind-Pivot-Grid-With-Chart.md

 {% highlight c# %}

-//PivotChartHelper class acts as an interface to bind the datafrom grid to chart.
+//PivotChartHelper class acts as an interface to bind the data from grid to chart.
 PivotGridChartHelper helper = new PivotGridChartHelper();
 helper.WireGrid(this.pivotGridControl1, this.chartControl1);